 These are only a few ecological issues that should be considered.
 The bottom line is that this project needs to develop a working scientific basis for acquiring and restoring parcels that will help assure ecological viability in perpetuity.

 199206106 - Albeni Falls Wildlife Mitigation-Coeur D'Alene Tribe

+- View summary in Box

-- View summary in Box - Background info in Taurus: Project overview | Reports | Past reviews
+- View response summary in Box

+- Background info in Taurus: Project overview | Reports | Past reviews

 Project proponent: Coeur d'Alene Tribe